Vala (programming language): Signals and callbacks

-Below is a basic example to show how to define a signal in a class that is not compact, which has a signal system built in by Vala through GLib.
+Below is a basic example to show a signal defined in a class that is not compact, which has a signal system built in by Vala through GLib.
 Then callback functions are registered to the signal of an instance of the class.
 The instance can emit the signal and each callback function (also referred to as handler) connected to the signal for the instance will get invoked in the order they were connected in: